IOTechSystems/xrt-examples/AzureSphere/docs/modbus-example.md

 ## Inputs & Outputs With A Modbus Device

 This section explains how to change:
-* Change the Output states from the IoT Hub in the Cloud
+* Change the Output values from the IoT Hub in the Cloud
-* Change the Input states of a simulated device with ModbusPal.
+* Change the Input values of a simulated device with ModbusPal

 With a real Modbus Device, the input values will be changed by the device, then pushed up to the IoT Hub in the Cloud.
 However, if your